openshift-labs/lab-build-an-operator/workshop/content/workshop-summary.md

-In this workshop you learned a bit about how an Operator works, is implemented and used.
+In this workshop, you learned a bit about how an Operator works, is implemented, and used.
 The following links provide additional information about Operators.

 For further information on custom resources and controllers in Kubernetes, see: